-and experience to ensure effective governance of the business.
-The members of the Board contribute a range of industry knowledge, international experience perspectives and specific subject matter expertise in a range of strategic, operational and financial aspects that are critical to the long term success of Fortescue.
+The Board believes that collectively the directors have a diverse and relevant range of skills, backgrounds, knowledge and experience to ensure effective governance of the business.
+The members of the Board contribute across industry knowledge, international experience perspectives and specific subject matter expertise in a range of strategic, operational and financial aspects that are critical to the long term success of Fortescue.
 This means that the Board maintains a focus on its composition, thereby working to ensure that the executive and non-executive directors continue to have an appropriate balance of skills, experience and independence.